cybergalactic/MSS/README.md

 Set Up MATLAB Path:
 1. Open MATLAB.
 2. From the MATLAB menu, choose "Set Path."
-3. Select "Add with Subfolders…" and navigate to the unzipped MSS directory.
+3. Select "Add with Subfolders" and navigate to the unzipped MSS directory.
 Alternatively, if you are already in the main directory (the top-level folder of the MSS) in MATLAB, you can set the path directly by executing the following command in the MATLAB command window:

     addpath(genpath(pwd))